mobiosolutions/laravel-rest-api-with-passport/README.md

         composer require laravel/passport

-After successfully installing the package, we are required to get default migration for creating new passport tables in our database. so let's run bellow command:
+After the successful installation of a package, we required to get default migration for creating new passport tables in our database.  let's run below command:

     php artisan migrate

-Next, we need to install passport using command, Using passport:install command, it will create token keys for security.
-So let's run bellow command:
+Next, we need to install the Passport using command, and it will create token keys for security. let's run bellow command:

     php artisan passport:install